 Fit and special cases

-Protectors tend to fit a broader range of mattresses because their design is simpler.
-Encasements have set dimensions and work best when the size and depth are exact.
-They are also not interchangeable with box spring covers; if you need to enclose a box spring, buy a product made for that profile.
+Protectors tend to fit a wider range of mattresses because their design is simpler.
+Encasements have set dimensions and work best when size and depth are exact.
+They are also not interchangeable with box spring covers.
+If you need to cover a box spring, use a product made for that profile.
+If your bed sits on a platform bed or a mattress foundation, check fit and depth before you buy.

 How Allergy and Bed Bug Protection Actually Works